-The Passat looks quintessentially German, and it is evident the moment you set eyes on those understated lines.
+It looks right for the price.
+Volkswagen Passat exudes a sense of finesse that’s quintessentially German, and it is evident the moment you set eyes on those understated lines.
 Up-front, it gets LED headlamps that are designed in-line with the three-slat chrome grille.
 The DRLs on the lower half of the headlamps look quite distinctive, while the sloping bonnet with creases on either side, adds some muscle to the front-end.
 Along the sides, there's a bold belt line that runs from the front wheel arch and goes all the way to the rear.
-The alloy wheel design is quite fitting for such an elegant design, while the rear boasts of sleek LED tail lamps and a well proportioned bumper, with a chrome strip at the bottom.
+The alloy wheel design is quite fitting for such an elegant design, while the rear boasts of sleek LED tail lamps and a well-proportioned bumper, with a chrome strip at the bottom.
 However, it's the sloping roofline that's most attractive.

 The Volkswagen Passat variants are as follows: 2.0 TDI AT Comfortline and 2.0 TDI AT Highline.
 Features include automatic parking, a sunroof, three-zone climate control, electric rear sunshade, tyre pressure monitoring, heated front seats, power-adjustable driver's seat with memory and massage function, a touchscreen infotainment system with Android Auto and Apple CarPlay, keyless entry and a gesture-operated boot lid.
 On the safety front, it is equipped with a 360-degree camera, 9 airbags, ABS, ESC, Hill Start Assist and Auto Hold.

 The cabin gets an all-black theme, and what's lovely is the wood-finished panel on the doors and dashboard.
 The air-conditioning vent is one whole piece that runs across the dashboard, with an analogue clock in the middle.
 And the steering looks like the one on the Vento and Polo.
 Certain details, like the switch controls are seen on the Tiguan and Jetta.
-Everything – from the soft-touch plastics to the Nappa leather upholstery – looks top-notch, and is at par with cars in higher segments.
+Everything – from the soft-touch plastics to the Nappa leather upholstery – is top-notch, and not only it justifies the Volkswagen Passat on-road price, it is on par with cars in higher segments.
 The front seats are very comfortable and supportive; so are the ones at the rear.
 There's a flip-down armrest for rear occupants, and headroom is surprisingly good.
 You'll also notice a lot of cubby holes and storage areas in the cabin.
 Boot space, at 586 litres, is great, and it can be opened by either waving your foot under the rear bumper or pressing a button on the remote key.